 When Is A New Moon Visible?

 A new Moon may become visible – very, very rarely — in the event of a solar eclipse.
-During these times, the Moon comes directly between Earth and the Sun.
+During these times, it comes precisely between Earth and the Sun.
 When the Moon blocks a portion of the Sun (looking like a monster took a bite of the solar disc) this is called a partial solar eclipse.

 When the Moon slides in front of and obscures the entire Sun, that is a total solar eclipse.
-These events only occur on new Moons.
+These events only occur during a “new” phase.

 There are two chances for you to see a New Moon in the next year.
 October 14, 2023, much of the United States will see a partial solar eclipse.
 And on April 8, 2024 a swath of the globe from Mexico to Newfoundland will behold a total solar eclipse.